janusha95/composite-project-2-UX-design/README.md

 We have tried to implemented all the four criteria which were assigned by Rocco.
 So the following UI components placed are:

 ## - Fixed Header :
-When the user scrolls down the header of a specific section is fixed to top.
+When the user scrolls down the header of a specific section is fixed to top.Also the content which are added afterwards doesnt have any specific link in the navigation bar.

 ## - Heading Landmarks :
 As you will move from one section to another , you can notice the change in navigation bar.
 Whichever section is selected that link is marked with different color.